 Ben Tre is a province in the Mekong Delta.
 It known as the homeland of the Dong Khoi Revolution and a land of the Coconut.
 The province is situated at the end of the Mekong River where many canals and coconut groves.
 In addition to coconuts, Ben Tre also has many orchards scattered in many districts.
-On this page, we would like to share with you places you should visit when you come to this green land.
+Let us show you more details about this tourist attraction area.

 When is the best time to visit Ben Tre?